 About the UKSPF

-The UK Shared Prosperity Fund (UKSPF) is an initiative designed to accelerate the government's Levelling Up agenda.
+The UK Shared Prosperity Fund (UKSPF) is an initiative designed to accelerate the government's ambitions.

-From 2022 to 2025, it's providing funding for local investments to create positive change in communities across the country.
+From 2025 to 2026, the UKSPF will provide funding for local investments to create positive change in communities across the country.

-The UKSPF presents a significant opportunity to level up disadvantaged regions, empowering them with greater access to funding and resources.
+The UKSPF presents a significant opportunity to support disadvantaged regions, empowering them with greater access to funding and resources.
 With the UKSPF's support, local initiatives can flourish, forging stronger and more resilient communities, by boosting and cultivating local pride and enhancing life opportunities for all.

 Medway UKSPF: our investment plan priorities

-Through the UKSPF, we'll channel our resources into 3 key investment priorities:
+Through the UKSPF, we channelled our resources into 3 key investment priorities:

 • Communities and Place